 When RFIs are issued, the process shall include the maintenance of a written record of inquiries and responses related to interpretation and implementation of the construction documents, including the clarifications and revisions to the construction documents that may result.
-RFIs shall not be used for the incremental release for construction of construction documents.
+RFIs shall not be used for the incremental release of construction documents.
 When RFIs involve discrepancies, omissions, or revisions, refer to Sections C4 and C5.

 The RFI process is most commonly used during the detailing process, but can also be used to forward inquiries by the CFS component manufacturer or installer or to inform the owner's representatives in the event of a CFS component manufacturer or installer error and to develop corrective measures to resolve such errors.
 The RFI process is intended to provide a written record of inquiries and associated responses, but not to replace all verbal communication between the parties on the project.
 RFIs should be prepared and responded to in a timely fashion so as not to delay the work of the CFS component manufacturer or installer.
 Discussion of the RFI issues and possible solutions between the CFS component manufacturer or installer and owner's representatives often can facilitate timely and practical resolution.
-Unlike shop drawing and installation drawing submittals in Section D2, RFI response time can vary depending on the urgency of the issue, the amount of work required by the owner's representatives to develop a complete response, and other circumstances such as building official approval.
-RFIs should be prepared in a standardized format, including RFI number and date, identity of the author, reference to a specific drawing number (and specific detail as applicable) or specification section, the needed response date, a description of a suggested solution (graphic depictions are recommended for more complex issues), and an indication of possible schedule and cost impacts.
+Unlike CFS component design document and installation document submittals in Section D2, RFI response time can vary depending on the urgency of the issue, the amount of work required by the owner's representatives to develop a complete response, and other circumstances such as building official approval.
+RFIs should be prepared in a standardized format, including RFI number and date, identity of the author, reference to a specific location(s) within the plans, building design model or specification section, the needed response date, a description of a suggested solution (graphic depictions are recommended for more complex issues), and an indication of possible schedule and cost impacts.
 RFIs should be limited to one question each (unless multiple questions are interrelated to the same issue) to facilitate the resolution and minimize response time.
 Questions and proposed solutions presented in RFIs should be clear and complete.
 RFI responses should be equally clear and complete in the depictions of the solutions, and signed and dated by the responding party.

-Unless otherwise noted, the CFS component manufacturer or installer can assume that a response to an RFI constitutes a release for construction.
+Unless otherwise noted, the CFS component manufacturer or installer can assume that a response to an RFI constitutes a new set of documents released for construction.